Skip to content

 Args:

-transform: pipeline to compose.
+pipeline: pipeline to compose.

 pre: pre-transform to apply on the CPU side; skipped if `None`.